top of page

 1. Long-term ecosystem dynamics, including how climate, human activities, geology, and natural disturbances have influenced plant communities since the last glacial period (~16,000 years ago) in the western US and Vietnam

-2. Distribution of and food availability for bees in resource-limited environments.
+2. Distribution of and food availability for bees in resource-limited and contaminated environments.

 CU Denver courses that provide an introduction to these two areas of study include: